 \section{Validity of the constructions}

-We devote this section to formally verifying and extending the constructions of spherical designs using projective and Hopf maps proposed by Cohn-Conway-Elkies-Kumar \cite{Cohn...06} to prove Theorem \ref{thm:bigthm}.
-We first verify the constructions of Theorem \ref{thm:bigthm} in the cases that $\Pi$ is a projective map, then show in Subsection \ref{sub:chhopf} that the $n=1$ cases of these projective constructions give rise to the constructions of Theorem \ref{thm:bigthm} in which $\Pi$ is a generalized Hopf map.
+In this section, we prove Theorem \ref{thm:bigthm}.
+We first verify Theorem \ref{thm:bigthm} when $\Pi$ is a projective map, then show in Subsection \ref{sub:hopf} that the $n=1$ cases of the projective settings give rise to the results of Theorem \ref{thm:bigthm} when $\Pi$ is a generalized Hopf map.